The Best Stocks to Invest $1,000 in Right Now

 ASML

-Suzanne Frey, an executive at Alphabet, is a member of The Motley Fool’s board of directors.
-Jeff Santoro has positions in ASML.
-The Motley Fool has positions in and recommends ASML and Alphabet.
+Jeff Santoro has positions in ASML and Adobe.
+The Motley Fool has positions in and recommends ASML and Adobe.
 The Motley Fool has a disclosure policy.

 Source link